 Here’s how you can book your Saudi Arabian Airlines ticket online:

-Payment for your Saudi Arabian Airlines ticket can be made via credit card, internet banking, and kiosk.
+Payment for your Saudi Arabian Airlines ticket can be made via credit card, internet banking, and Cash at Counter.
 For complete information about payment methods, please visit How to Pay.

 Saudi Arabian Airlines e-ticket is an eligible proof for booking an Saudi Arabian Airlines flight.
 Show your e-ticket during check-in at the Saudi Arabian Airlines counter at the airport, or use it for self check-in (at the airport or online), to get your boarding pass.
 If you have not received your e-ticket within 60 minutes after payment is completed, please contact Traveloka Customer Service.